Find & Replace

 Optionally, validate that data is correctly shaped in the terminal.

-3. Type ^C or (Ctrl-C) to restore a command prompt.
+^Cor (Ctrl-C) to restore a command prompt. - Validate that

 Next, we're going to use Stream to parse our input, lifting the nested Key=Value structure to the top level of the event.
 This will allow the data to be more easily consumed in other systems.